AnyChart/docs.anychart.com/Stock_Charts/Series/Stick.md

 ## Overview

-Stick Series are quite an alike Column, but the difference is in points view: while the points of Column Series are columns, the Stick Series uses line segments of the value height - like columns with no width.
-Read more about Stick Series in the [Stick Series tutorial](../../Basic_Chart_Types/Stick_Chart).
+Stick Series are quite an like [Column](Column), but with no width.
+Read more about Stick Series in the [Stick Series tutorial](../../Basic_Charts/Stick_Chart).

 ## AnyStock Stick Series Adjustment

-Before considering the series in stocks, it's necessary to add some data.

 ### Data

-The data in stocks should be formatted as a table, though there are two ways of setting it: as an array of arrays or as an array of objects.
+The data in stocks should be formatted as a table, there are two ways of setting it: as an array of arrays or as an array of objects.
 Using the first way, you define the values only and then map the dataSet.
 In the second case you need to name each value and then map the dataSet as well.
 Let's create two samples with the same data differently arranged.

 ```
 // set the data